vmware/chap/README.md

 memory growth, can identify some forms of corruption, and  supplements a debugger by giving the status of various memory locations.

+`chap` currently supports only glibc malloc.
+It does not support jemalloc or tcmalloc.

 ## Motivation

 Traditionally, memory analysis for C and C++ requires instrumentation.
 However,